melvinotieno/pigeon_generator/README.md

 dart run build_runner build
 ```

-You can use the watch mode to automatically regenerate the code when the pigeon files change:
+You can use the watch mode to regenerate the code when the pigeon files change automatically:

 ```bash
 dart run build_runner watch